 This course introduces a suite of practical and innovative methods that can be used to systemically manage risk across the life cycle and supply chain.
 It builds on older, more traditional approaches to risk management such as CRM and OCTAVE.
 It will enable decision makers to more efficiently engage in the risk management process, navigating through a broad tradeoff space (including performance, reliability, safety, and security considerations, among others) and strategically allocating their limited resources when and where they are needed the most.

 This two-day course provides the foundation for a more practical approach to risk management that builds from a straightforward, broad-view method to a complex array of techniques needed for in-depth analyses of complex risks.
 Through an interactive learning environment using discussion, examples, worksheets, and exercises, participants will be able to grasp the essentials of the practical, easy-to-use techniques.

 - Introduction to a small set of success and failure drivers used to evaluate the current state of a software-intensive program.
 This driver foundation is the central theme of the practical approach to managing risks.

 - Description and application of a framework1 and methods for managing risk, including risk identification and mitigation as well as preparing for and sustaining good risk management practice

 - Description and application of a technique for evaluating an existing risk management practice from two points of view:

 - outputs: are the appropriate activities and required results of risk management present?

 - success: is the risk management practice effective?

-- A review of some of the more common standards and guidelines for how to perform risk management, and how Mosaic's practical approach aligns with those standards.
+- A review of some of the more common standards and guidelines for how to perform risk management, and how this practical approach aligns with those standards.